Little Women (soundtrack)

-Little Women: Original Motion Picture Soundtrack is the score album composed by Alexandre Desplat for the 2019 American film Little Women.
+Little Women: Original Motion Picture Soundtrack is the score album composed and conducted by Alexandre Desplat for the 2019 American film Little Women.
 A seventh film adaptation of the 1868 novel of the same name by Louisa May Alcott, the film is directed by Greta Gerwig, and stars an ensemble cast consisting of Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, Laura Dern, Timothée Chalamet, Meryl Streep, Tracy Letts, Bob Odenkirk, James Norton, Louis Garrel, and Chris Cooper.
 The original score album was released by Sony Music on December 13, 2019.

 Desplat had restrained orchestration for the film with two pianos and limited musicians, except for one of the cues, which demanded a wide range of instruments.
 He called the score as a combination of Wolfgang Amadeus Mozart and David Bowie's works, as a wide range of emotions being pictured in the film and its characters.
 The score received positive critical response, praising the composition and thematic setting to the film's characters.
 It received several awards and nominations at various ceremonies.